 Also known as comprehensive earnings, it includes all the items that do not come in the regular profit and loss statement.
 A company does not use these items for typical profit and loss calculations as these are not the result of the company’s regular business operations.

-We can say that such an income represent the change in a company’s net assets due to non-owner sources, including revenues and expenses that the company is yet to realize.
-For example, a capital gain or loss from an investment not yet sold.
-After a company sells the investment, the loss or gain from it comes in the income statement.
+We can say that such an income represents the change in a company’s net assets due to non-owner sources, including revenues and expenses that the company is yet to realize—for example, a capital gain or loss from an investment not yet sold.
+After a company sells the investment, the loss or gain from it comes into the income statement.

-Other examples of such type of income include foreign currency transactions adjustments, unrealized gains/losses on hedging derivatives, unrealized gains/losses on post-retirement benefit plans, available-for-sale securities unrealized gains and losses, Unrealized gains and losses from debt securities and more.
+Other examples of such type of income include foreign currency transaction adjustments, unrealized gains/losses on hedging derivatives, unrealized gains/losses on post-retirement benefit plans, available-for-sale securities unrealized gains and losses, and Unrealized gains and losses from debt securities, and more.

 One adds the net income for a period to the retained earnings.
-While an accountant must add the amount of OCI to the accumulated other comprehensive income.
+At the same time, an accountant must add the amount of OCI to the accumulated other comprehensive income.
 Both retained earnings and accumulated other comprehensive income appear on separate lines within stockholders’ equity on the balance sheet.

 A primary difference between the comprehensive and other comprehensive income is that the former includes the latter.
-Means, if we add the net income to the other comprehensive income, we will get the comprehensive income.
+This means that if we add the net income to the other comprehensive income, we will get the comprehensive income.

 Comprehensive Income = Net Income + OCI

 Such other type of income is very infrequent for a small business.
-Thus, it is more important for valuing large businesses and shows how hedging and overseas operations may impact financial performance.
+Thus, it is more important to value large businesses and shows how hedging and overseas operations may impact financial performance.